 It is a great opportunity for adults, especially first-time visitors, to explore the city on a walking tour.

-- Bathers Beach – feel the rich history of the site where the first settlers set foot in Western Australia.
+Relax at Bathers Beach, where the first settlers set foot in area.

 Discover the city from a different perspective as you go off the usual tourist route with this unique walking tour.

 The city’s original development plan involved a semi-regular grid pattern.

 Three major streets positioned parallel to the Swan River and three streets on a north to south layout.

 Adults will have more appreciation of the city as the tour takes you through arcades and laneways.

 Discover the beauty of the city without the usual tourist attractions and delve deeper into lesser-known streets of Perth.